All Episodes

 And Apple is not handing them over.

-And the latest report confirms what Snowden's document dump says that they have been trying to crack Apple security iPhones and iPads, and they can't.
+And the latest report confirms what Snowden's document dump says, that they have been trying to crack Apple security, iPhones and iPads, and they can't.

 And Apple will not give them the decryption keys.

-And they can't CIA supposedly cannot crack Apples.
+CIA cannot crack Apple's.

-And local law enforcement can't, and the FBI can't.
+And local law enforcement can't.

 And they all claim they need to be able to to stop crime, of course.